lVlyke/lithium-ngx-material-theming/docs/quick-start.md

 ## Using Material theme extensions at run-time

-While the previous example works well for compile-tile SCSS themes, we can also use our theme extensions for run-time theme creation.
+While the previous example works well for compile-time SCSS themes, we can also use our theme extensions for run-time theme creation.

 ### Create a theme template